Xilinx/Vitis_Libraries/L3/tests/MonteCarloDJE/README.md

-# Monte Carlo Example
+## Monte Carlo Dow Jones Example

-This example show how to utilize the Monte Carlo Dow Jones to calculate the Industrial Average
+This example show how to utilize the Monte Carlo Dow Jones to calculate the Industrial Average in the L3 framework.

-# Setup Environment

-source /opt/xilinx/xrt/setup.csh

-source /*path to xf_fintech*/L3/src/env.csh

-# Build Xilinx Fintech Library

-cd  /*path to xf_fintech*/L3/src

-**make all**
+## Prerequisites
+- Alveo card (eg U200) installed and configured as per https://www.xilinx.com/products/boards-and-kits/alveo/u200.html#gettingStarted
+- Xilinx runtime (XRT) installed
+- Xilinx Vitis 2020.1 installed and configured

-# Build Instuctions
+## Build Instuctions

-To build the command line executable (mc_example) from this directory

-**make all**

-> Note this requires the xilinx fintech library to already to built

-# Run Instuctions

-Copy the prebuilt kernel files from /*path to xf_fintech*/L2/tests/MCEuropeanDowJonesEngine/ to this directory

-**mc_european_dowjones.xclbin**

-To run the command line exe and generate the results

-**make run**
+The demonstration application and kernel is built using a command line Makefile flow.

+### Step 1:
+Setup the build environment using Vitis and XRT scripts:

+            source <install path>/Vitis/2020.1/settings64.sh
+            source /opt/xilinx/xrt/setup.sh

+### Step 2 :
+Call the Makefile.
+For example:

+	make check TARGET=sw_emu DEVICE=xilinx_u200_xdma_201830_2

+	make check TARGET=hw_emu DEVICE=xilinx_u200_xdma_201830_2

+	make all TARGET=hw DEVICE=xilinx_u200_xdma_201830_2

+	make run TARGET=hw DEVICE=xilinx_u200_xdma_201830_2

+The Makefile supports software emulation, hardware emulation and hardware targets ('sw_emu', 'hw_emu' and 'hw', respectively).

+If the make check or run option is used the demo will automatically be lauched.